A lot can happen in ten years.

 We can’t specifically state that the skeuomorphism trend smoothly transitioned into the web design world somewhere in 2006-2008.
 However, the foundation of skeuomorphism was laid back in the year 2006.
 As a result, website designs shifted from the simple flashy platforms to a more caramel style website design.
 Caramel style of website design brought the glare and glossy shine back to life.
 We started seeing more round shapes becoming a part of the website design, introducing the element of naturalism.

 So how did Naturalism impact website design?
 It brought realistic elements to the website design to life.
 It shifted the perception of the general audience from the cartoonish form of websites to more realistic ones.
-Web design companies in Florida started using stock images, including long scrolling options, into their web designs.
+Web design agency in Leeds started using stock images, including long scrolling options, into their web designs.
 And from that day onward, the cartoonish flashy elements in website design were pushed back and a new era of Internet emerged.

 2009-2012: Bringing Natural Textures to Life